American Tire and Service

-Driving in a vehicle without proper alignment is an expensive enterprise.
-Not only does flawed alignment decrease gas mileage and tire life, it also adds stress to other vehicle components, including steering equipment and overall structural damage.
-Ideally, your vehicle’s wheels should be perpendicular to the ground and parallel to each other.
-Adjusting the angles of the wheels so that they meet these criteria is how our service professionals ensure your vehicle is properly aligned.
+Driving a vehicle that is not properly aligned is not only expensive, it can be dangerous.
+A vehicle that’s out of alignment has decreased gas mileage and tire life; additional stress to other vehicle components can lead to other damage.
+At American Tire, we work to properly align your vehicle’s wheels to be perpendicular to the ground and parallel to each other.
+Adjusting the angles of the wheels so that they meet these criteria is how our ASE-trained service technicians ensure your vehicle is properly aligned.

-Caster is used to describe the angle of a steering pivot, as seen from the side of the vehicle and measured in degrees.
-Caster alignment plays a large role in evaluating the “feel” of steering and the stability of high-speed transportation.
-Three to five degrees of positive caster is typical for most vehicles, and lower angles for heavier vehicles are used to keep steering comfortable.
-A faulty caster angle will cause loose or difficult steering.
+Caster describes the angle of a steering pivot, as viewed from the side of the vehicle and measured in degrees.
+Caster alignment provides a significant role in evaluating the “feel” of steering and the stability during higher speeds.
+Typically, three to five degrees of positive caster is used for most vehicles, while heavier trucks may have lower angles set in order to create comfortable steering.
+A faulty caster angle is often the cause of loose or difficult steering.

-Camber is the angle of the wheel in relation to a vertical direction (seen from the front or rear of the car).
-A negative camber measurement occurs when a wheel leans toward the chassis; a positive measurement points the wheel away from the car.
-An ideal camber angle assures optimal tire efficiency, proper steering control, and a precautionary “anti-roll” directive that engineers have adapted into vehicle designs to negate the effects of a body roll.
-A faulty camber angle will create pulling and tire wear.
+- Camber refers to the angle of the wheel in relation to a vertical direction (seen from the front or rear of the car).
+A negative camber measurement happens when the wheel leans inward toward the vehicle’s chassis; a positive measurement is when the wheel points outward from the car.
+An ideal camber angle allows optimal tire efficiency, proper steering control, and a precautionary “anti-roll” directive that engineers have created into the design of the automobile.
+If the camber angle is incorrect, it will create pulling and tire wear.

-Like camber and caster, toe is measured by degrees and is another basic aspect of suspension tuning.
-When a pair of wheels are placed with their front edges pointed toward each other, the pair is defined as “toe-ins.”
-If the front edges point away from each other, the pair is defined as “toe-outs.”
+Like camber and caster, toe is measured in degrees and is another basic aspect of suspension tuning.
+When a pair of wheels are positioned with their front edges pointed toward each other, the pair is defined as “toe-ins.”
+Likewise, when the front tire edges point outward from each other, the pair is defined as “toe-outs.”
 Essentially, a toe changes the distance between the front and back of the rear tires, and a faulty toe angle will wear down your tires.

-When your wheels are properly aligned, you’ll get:
+When your wheels are properly aligned at American Tire in Rio Rancho, you’ll get: